 For up-to-date Lake Minnewanka Cruise daily operating hours please visit the Location & Hours page.

 The Lake Minnewanka Cruise tour is approximately one hour long including the safety briefing and loading.

 We recommend arriving 30 minutes prior to your cruise departure.

-Our tours depart every hour on the hour, with half hour departures during peak times.
+Our tours depart every 90 minutes.
 See the Location & Hours page for more information

 The Lake Minnewanka Cruise is located on Lake Minnewanka Loop — a short 10 minute drive from the town of Banff.

 If you prefer not to drive, Bow Valley Roam Transit offers regular service from the townsite to the lake.

 Yes, we are accessible to most standard wheelchairs.
 For safety, guests in wheelchairs must exit the chair to board the boat and store the chair during the cruise.
 We recommend you contact the boathouse prior to your arrival at 403.762.4425.